kathesama/react-typescript-prettier-eslint-with-husky/src/models/README.md

-Use this folder for models
+Use this folder for models/interfaces